ldclakmal/ballerina-security/README.md

 #### [Examples](./examples)

 This section demonstrates the examples with authentication and authorization for different transport protocols supported by Ballerina.
 The client and servers are secured with different auth protocols.
+Refer to the [examples](./examples).

 #### [Scenarios](./scenarios)

 This section demonstrates the real-world scenarios which has authentication and authorization requirements and how that can be supported with Ballerina.
+Refer to the [scenarios](./scenarios).

 ### Guides & Documentations